The 5 Secrets for Photorealism (Quick Answer)

 Putting It All Together: The Perfect Prompt

-The most photorealistic results come from combining these first four tips into a single, powerful command:
+The most photorealistic results come from combining these first four secrets into a single, powerful command:

 “Professional corporate headshot of confident businesswoman, 85mm portrait lens, golden hour window lighting, shot on Kodak Portra 400, Unreal Engine 5 rendering quality, natural skin texture, high resolution –no cartoon, 3D render, smooth skin, artificial, oversaturated”